-Cloud technology has removed development impediments like hardware costs and maintenance and limited development teams.
-The removal of such impediments has led to a prevailing feeling of informed optimism and the belief that, “With Cloud technology, our IT systems will be able to keep pace with the business at a reasonable cost.”
+Cloud technology has removed development obstacles like hardware costs and limited development teams.
+The removal of such impediments has led to a prevailing feeling of informed optimism and the belief that, “With Cloud technology, our IT systems will be able to keep pace with the business at a reasonable cost".
 In other words, business has finally gotten what it has been waiting for from IT.
 Or has it?

 Careful what you wish for

-While cloud solutions do eliminate IT speed bumps, they also employ certain, necessary approaches that IT managers need to take note of and adapt to, lest they lose user confidence.
+While cloud solutions do eliminate IT speed bumps, they also demand certain, necessary approaches that IT managers must take note of and adapt to, or run the risk of losing user confidence.
 For example, cloud solutions must have broad appeal to create a large enough user base to make the solution economically viable.
-To generate that appeal, the cloud applications must be designed for a cross-functional/cross-industry user base.
+To generate that appeal, cloud applications must be designed for a cross-functional/cross-industry user base.
 The good news about this extensive user base is that it can generate new ways of looking at how business can be done – challenging industrial or long standing corporate paradigms.
-On the other hand, not every function point or change will be desired or requested by every company – potentially creating displeasure with the solution or concern that the cloud vendor is not paying attention to the needs of a particular company or industry.
+On the other hand, not every function or change will be needed by every company – potentially creating displeasure with the solution or concern that the cloud vendor is not paying attention to the needs of a particular company or industry.

 Another example is the use of extensive development teams.
 Such teams provide the benefit of an increased pace of innovation with rapid (e.g. quarterly) releases.
 The end result is more change in less time – the pace of innovation asked for by the business.
 Change, however, whether desired or not, is difficult.
 With discrete change comes discrete change cycles.
 Each change cycle presents risk of the change not being fully accepted.